 - The transport layer transfers the sensor data from the perception layer to the processing layer and vice versa through networks such as wireless, 3G, LAN, Bluetooth, RFID, and NFC. - (ii) The processing layer is also known as the middleware layer.
-It stores, analyzes, and processes huge amounts of data that comes from the lower layers.
+It stores, analyzes, and processes huge amounts of data that comes from the transport layer.
+It can manage and provide a diverse set of services to the lower layers.
 It employs many technologies such as databases, cloud computing, and big data processing modules.